scalameta/metals/docs/editors/vim.md

   but limited functionality (no auto-import, cancellation and no prompt for build import).

-In this page, we use `coc.nvim` (Conquer Of Completion) since it offers a richer user experience but the same steps can be adapted to use Metals with other LSP clients.
+In this page, we use and recommend `coc.nvim` (Conquer Of Completion) since it offers a richer user experience.
+However, the same steps can be adapted to use Metals with other LSP clients.

 ![Vim demo](https://i.imgur.com/jMMEmCC.gif)